alirezanet/Gridify/README.md

 ## Value Convertor
-If you need to change your search values before the filtering operation you can use this feature, the third parameter of the GridifyMapper `AddMap` method accept a function that you can use to convert the input values.
+If you need to change your search values before the filtering operation you can use this feature, the third parameter of the GridifyMapper `AddMap` method accepts a function that you can use to convert the input values.
 eg:

 ```c#